ngoracke/mesh-for-data/pipeline/README.md

 ## Bootstrapping

 Run the following command to bootstrap a Fybrik instance.
 The instance will be cluster scoped or namespace scoped depending on environment variables see [Running cluster scoped or namespace scoped](#running-cluster-scoped-or-namespace-scoped)

+The parameter specified is the *system* namespace.
 ```
 . source-external.sh
 bash -x bootstrap-pipeline.sh fybrik-myname
 # follow on screen instructions
 ```

+After running the tkn command from the script the following namespaces will be created.
+Using the example *system* namespace of fybrik-myname:
+1. fybrik-myname - This will be the *system* namespace where Fybrik is deployed.
+2. fybrik-myname-blueprints - this is the designated namespace for blueprints custom resources.
+This is also where the data access module is deployed to.
+3. fybrik-myname-app - This namespace is only created if running cluster_scope=false AND use_application_namespace=true is set.

 ## Restarting individual tasks